gara-z/gara-recipes/Granola.md

 2 Tbsp + 2 tsp canola oil
 1/2 + 1/3 cup apple juice

+### Optional mix-in
-Optional mix-in: 200 g dried fruit or berries.
+200 g dried fruit or berries.
 Add to mixture above after it has been roasted and cooled.

 ## Instructions:
 1. Preheat the oven to 350 F (175 C) and line a rimmed baking sheet with parchment paper.